SublimeText-Markdown/MarkdownEditing/docs/usage.md

 # Lists and Tasks

 List bullets are automatically changed when indenting or unindenting list items by default.
-This behavior can be disabled via `"mde.list_indent_auto_switch_bullet": false`.
+This behaviour can be disabled via `"mde.list_indent_auto_switch_bullet": false`.

 Markdown can support with keeping list item text aligned at tab width if `"mde.list_align_text": true` is set.